k-state-id3a/mixed-models-fall25/content/3-lesson.md

 ## Example I - Disease Severity

 In this example we will evaluate disease severity.
 The data arises from a randomized complete block design experiment (RCBD) to test fungicide efficacy against yellow rust on wheat.
 The main response variable is disease severity.
-Severity refers to how much an specific organ is affected by a given disease.
+Severity refers to how much a specific organ is affected by a given disease.
 In this case it refers to the leaf area covered by yellow rust lesions, also know as pustules.

 {% include figure.html img="day3/Rust.jpg" alt="" caption="" width="80%" %}
 **Data**